 This was the second day in a row with a high of 89° (average high is in the upper 60s); however, today's low of 68° was fourteen degrees milder than yesterday's.
 And today was sunnier.

-The crash of the Hindenburg occurred this evening in Lakehurst, NJ, about 75 miles southwest of NYC.
-It's never been determined what exactly caused the explosion, but thunderstorms were in the area at the time (7:30PM) so there is speculation it was lightning that ignited the helium.
-A few hours earlier in New York, a severe thunderstorm moved through between 4:00 and 5:00, dumping nearly half an inch of rain.
+The crash of the Hindenburg occurred this evening in Lakehurst, NJ, about 75 miles southwest of New York City.
+It was never determined what exactly caused the explosion, but thunderstorms were in the area at the time (7:30PM) so there is speculation it was lightning that ignited the helium.
+A few hours earlier in New York, a severe thunderstorm moved through between 4:00 and 5:00, dumping nearly a half-inch of rain.

 Today's 0.47" of rain, which fell during a thunderstorm between 3-4AM, made this the rainiest day of a relatively dry month (1.71" fell in total).